Dublin

 CPR has no indication that individualised guarantees are sought following the notification of the transfer decision/prior to the transfer of the asylum applicant to the responsible Member State either.

-AIMA did not provide information regarding requests for individualised guarantees.
+AIMA did not provide information regarding requests for individualised guarantees in 2025.

 While certain Dublin-related judicial decisions refer to the individual circumstances of the applicant as a relevant element to assess the legality of a transfer decision (for instance in order to determine if there is a risk of inhuman or degrading treatment),[18] CPR is not aware of judicial decisions focusing specifically on individualised guarantees.